Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich flux-mass scatter: Results for - scatter

 \subsection{Results from the random forest}

-We train the RF regressor using various cluster properties from Section~\ref{sec:ClusterData} and show results in Fig.~\ref{fig:RF_scatter_reduction}; we show the relative decrease in scatter in the mass prediction as compared to using the $Y$-$M$ scaling relation (the improvement is $\gtrsim 30$\% for the best-case scenario).
+We train the RF regressor using various cluster properties from Section~\ref{sec:ClusterData} and show results in Fig.~\ref{fig:RF_scatter_reduction}.
+In the bottom panel, we use Eq.~\ref{eq:Y_scatter} to calculate the scatter and show the relative improvement in the mass prediction (the improvement is $\gtrsim 30$\% for the best-case scenario).
+We do not compare the scatter for the very high-mass end as there are very few halos available to calculate the scatter robustly.

 We also used cluster richness and triaxiality as input to the RF but did not notice any improvement in our results; we therefore do not show lines corresponding to them in Fig.~\ref{fig:RF_scatter_reduction}.
+We show the feature importance assigned by the RF to various input variables in SI Appendix Fig.~S3.
 We also tried using other galaxy properties (e.g., color of the brightest cluster galaxy), but we did not find any improvement in the scatter prediction.